 Those annoying wriggly marks and the “‘i’ after ‘e'” stuff are part of the packaging of your ideas.
 Poor performance with them suggests other shortcomings in your prose.

 Take the time to get the mechanics right.
-With access to the Internet grammar and punctuation sites, you have no excuse for using “it’s” as a possessive pronoun.
+With access to grammar and punctuation websites, you have no excuse for using “it’s” as a possessive pronoun.

 - Don’t: Expect easy and early success.